Metro lags behind other big transit systems in converting its bus fleet to electric, Sierra Club report says

 “They have an increased visibility that not every public transit has,” said Nathaniel Shoaff, a Sierra Club senior attorney. “[Metro] has the opportunity to lead here not just because it’s huge, because it’s visible.”

 Consolidated from a group of bus lines in 1973, the Metrobus system serves the District, Montgomery and Prince George’s counties and much of Northern Virginia.
-Before the pandemic it serviced more than 360 routes over 1,500 square miles.
+Before the pandemic, it serviced more than 360 routes over 1,500 square miles.

 The Metrobus fleet includes about 1,500 buses, each lasting about 15 years.
 The buses operate on compressed natural gas (CNG), diesel and a combination of diesel and electricity in hybrids.